iffybooks/host-a-website-at-home/README.md

 <img src="images/vlcsnap-2024-05-04-18h11m04s235_border.png" />

 ❏ Reboot your computer with `sudo reboot`.
+When your computer finishes rebooting, the text will be bigger.

 <img src="images/vlcsnap-2024-05-04-18h11m41s482_border.png" />

-When your computer finishes rebooting, the font will be bigger.

 # ▶ Connect to the internet via Ethernet

 *We strongly recommend connecting your single-board computer to your home router using an Ethernet cable.
 If you need to use wi-fi temporarily, you can skip to the next section.*

-❏ Plug USB end of the Ethernet-to-USB adapter into the open USB port on your single-board computer.
+❏ Plug your Ethernet-to-USB adapter to your single-board computer via the USB-C to 2x USB-A adapter.

 ![3b560993806c4ab8c9881d57b5ed2c53e6d28a19.jpg](images/6f4d29de1333a40237f4c18825a1a97ae4e062a6.jpg)

-❏ Connect an Ethernet cable to the adapter.
+❏ Connect an Ethernet cable to the Ethernet-to-USB adapter.

 ❏ Connect the other end of the Ethernet cable to an Ethernet port on the back of your home router.